InFronttech Customer Tools

 What this actually means

 These distances are the maximum range from the camera—in metres—at which your chosen resolution and field of view still provide the minimum pixel density required for each DORI level under IEC/EN 62676-4 (AS/NZS 62676.4).
-In practice: within the detect distance you can confirm that a person or vehicle is present; within the observe distance you can describe what they are doing or wearing; within the recognise distance you can match the image to someone you know; and within the identify distance you have enough detail to identify an unknown person beyond reasonable doubt (e.g. for evidence or access control).
+In practice: within the detect distance you can confirm that a person or vehicle is present; within the observe distance you can describe what they are doing or wearing; within the recognise distance you can tell whether the person is familiar (e.g. staff vs regular vs unknown), but not reliably identify an unknown person; and within the identify distance you have enough detail to identify an unknown person beyond reasonable doubt (e.g. for evidence or access control).
 Use these figures when siting cameras or writing specifications: place the camera so that any area where you need a given level of detail (e.g. identification at a door) falls within the corresponding distance.

 DORI – Frequently asked questions